The Missing Cross to Purity

 And so, be faithful in his power, which was before the devil was;

-who has darkened people, and set them one against another.
+who has darkened people, and set them against one another.

 You having on the armor of light, which was before the power of darkness,